 Finger Lakes has much more than just waterfalls:

 While the waterfalls in this area are stunning, the true beauty of Finger Lakes is everything put together: The nature, the towns, the region itself, the giant lakes and much more.
 If you do go, I would strongly recommend enjoying all of this vs just hopping between one waterfall and another.

 And if you’re an avid Finger Lakes traveler and wouldn’t mind sharing other waterfalls to check out in the region, I’m always open to new suggestions to add to my list!

 More waterfalls to explore (In New York State):

 New York State has tons of waterfall spots to explore and there’s certain regions (like Finger Lakes) which house many of them.
 Here’s other articles I’ve written in which you can find more waterfalls in this beautiful state:

-- The top 11 waterfalls in New York State.
+- These 15 best waterfalls in New York State.

 - The best waterfalls in the Catskill Mountains.

 - Letchworth State Park.
 There’s 2 amazing waterfalls there.